Can Continue To Expand And If Left Untreated, Can Eventually Burst, Causing Sudden Death

 The presence of an aortic aneurysm can be determined through an X-Ray, Ultrasound, CT (Computed Tomography) Scan, MRA (Magnetic Resonance Angiogram), Echocardiogram, or Angiogram.

-The Board Certified Vascular Surgeons at The Vein & Vascular Institute of Tampa Bay can quickly and easily determine if you have started to develop an aortic aneurysm through a simple vascular ultrasound.
+The Board Certified Vascular Surgeons at The Vein and Vascular Institute of Tampa Bay can quickly and easily determine if you have started to develop an aortic aneurysm through a simple vascular ultrasound.

 We will be able to identify its exact location, its size, whether or not it is growing, how fast it is growing and we will also determine if there are any aortic dissections or blood clots associated with the aneurysm.

 Depending on many factors regarding the aneurysm, including its size, rate of growth as well as the medical history and age of the patient, the most appropriate treatment will be determined.

-Most often, our vascular specialists are able to use minimally invasive techniques to treat the aneurysm in our Nationally Accredited Vascular Laboratory at our Tampa vascular clinic.
+Most often, our vascular specialists are able to use minimally invasive techniques to treat aortic aneurysm in our outpatient endovascular surgery suite at our Tampa vascular clinic.

 Our vascular surgeons have staff privileges at major Tampa hospitals, such as St. Joseph’s Hospital, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.

 To schedule a vascular consultation with one of the Board Certified Vascular Surgeons at The Vein and Vascular Institute of Tampa Bay, give us a call at (813) 377-2773 because if left untreated, aneurysms can rupture and take your life.